-[87] Two things arise from these debate excerpts.
-First, the expressed concerns with consultation were actually aimed at the selection process - the constitution of the selection committee and the list of candidates - rather than with consultation as to the appointment of the proposed nominee.
-Second, while those selection process concerns were raised in the House of Commons, neither of the leaders of the other parties, to whom a statutory obligation of consultation is owed, sought judicial review of the appointment of Mr. Dion on the basis of inadequate consultation or otherwise.

-[88] In conclusion, considered in context and in the overall scheme of the Act, the intent or purpose of the prescribed consultation is to afford Members, who are not part of the governing party, an opportunity to speak to the appointment of the nominated appointee.
+- [96] What all of this illustrates is that the concerns with consultation are actually aimed at the selection process - the constitution of the selection committee and list of candidates - rather than with consultations as to the appointment of the proposed nominee.
+Further, while those selection process concerns were raised, neither of the leaders of the Senate and the House of Commons, to whom a statutory obligation of consultation is owed, sought judicial review of the appointment of Ms. Bélanger on the basis of inadequate consultation or otherwise.
+Indeed, the very concern by the Applicant, the ongoing investigations, was directly raised with Ms. Bélanger by Mr. Cullen during the ETHI Committee hearing.
+He noted that there were ongoing investigations before the Commissioner of Lobbying and asked if by law Ms. Bélanger was required to continue those investigations or if she had discretion in that regard.
+She replied that she did not believe that she had discretion and that if an investigation had begun then it should continue.
+When asked by Mr. Tilson, she again stated that she did not believe that a new Commissioner had the discretion to not proceed with an ongoing investigation.
+While uncertain of the legal considerations, she stated that if she had the statutory authority to continue, then she was committed to do so. - [97] In conclusion, considered in context and in the overall scheme of the Lobbying Act, the purpose or intent of the prescribed consultation is to afford Members of the Senate and the House of Commons, not all of whom are part of the governing party, an opportunity to speak to the appointment of the nominated appointee.
 That is, to the suitability of the candidate and to address any concerns they may have as to qualification, impartiality or otherwise, as was done in this matter.
-This is because all Members must have confidence in the Ethics Commissioner as an Officer of Parliament.
-In my view, had the legislator's intent been to require consultation on the appointee selection process, as opposed to consultation concerning the nominated appointee, this would be reflected in the Parliament of Canada Act or would be otherwise discernable from its context and objects, which I do not find to be the case.
+This is because all Members must have confidence in the Commissioner of Lobbying as an Officer of Parliament.
+In my view, had the legislator's intent been to require consultation on the appointee selection process, as opposed to consultation concerning the nominated appointee, this would be reflected in the Lobbying Act or would be otherwise discernable from its context and objects, which I do not find to be the case.

-[89] Accordingly, while the Applicant does not agree with the consultation process, including its timing and the lack of involvement of the other parties in the nominee selection process, in interpreting s 81(1), I am not persuaded that the GIC's interpretation of the required level of consultation as to the appointment was unreasonable.
-And, therefore, I do not conclude that the consultation undertaken failed to meet the statutory requirement.
+[98] Accordingly, while the Applicant does not agree with the consultation process, including its timing and the lack of involvement of the other parties in the nominee selection process, in interpreting s 4.1(1) of the Lobbying Act, I am not persuaded that the GIC's interpretation of the required level of consultation as to the appointment was unreasonable and, therefore, I do not consider that the consultation undertaken failed to meet the statutory requirement.